 "The Christmas Invasion" marks the beginning of the second season of the second run of Doctor Who, which began in 2005 and continues to this day; the original series ran from 1963 to 1989.
 (For our purposes, let's call the original series Classic Who and the latest version New Who.)
 Really all we picked up from that first episode was that there was a Doctor (a "Time Lord," played by David Tennant) and a companion (played by Billie Piper) and that they traveled the universe in a space ship that looked like a blue phone box (a "TARDIS") -- so now, in retrospect, it's alarming how much we didn't understand.
 (We were shocked when Piper left after our first season watching -- who knew the Doctor went through companions like the rest of us went through socks?
 We later learned that the Doctors themselves would change as well: the Doctor would "regenerate," and one actor would be replaced by another -- and that's how you sustain a series for nearly fifty years.)
 But there was enough that we did appreciate and enjoy to keep us coming back for more.
 Over the next three weeks, we devoured the following four seasons.
 By the time we were halfway through New Who Season 5, we realized we were no longer mere viewers: we were fans.

 So the following winter, we found ourselves back in Florida on vacation, and it seemed fitting that we take a look at some Classic Who.
-I wrote to that erudite Who reviewer Paul Kelly, asking if he'd steer me towards some episodes he particularly admired.
+I wrote to that erudite Who reviewer Paul Reed, asking if he'd steer me towards some episodes he particularly admired.
 (I was once again spoiler-free: I didn't know the Doctors; I didn't even know the actors' names -- or that the serials were going to go on for two, four, or even ten episodes at a time.)
 He cautioned me: not everyone who likes New Who likes Classic Who.
 The production values, he warned, can be cheesy; the acting variable.
 Undeterred, we bought a dozen serials and got started.

 And suddenly this was some other series altogether.